helm/charts/stable/sysdig/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`, retrieve your Sysdig Cloud Access Key from your [Account Settings](https://app.sysdigcloud.com/#/settings/user) and run:
+To install the chart with the release name `my-release`, retrieve your Sysdig Monitor Access Key from your [Account Settings](https://app.sysdigcloud.com/#/settings/user) and run:

 ```bash
 $ helm install --name my-release \
     --set sysdig.AccessKey=YOUR-KEY-HERE stable/sysdig
 ```

-After a few minutes, you should see hosts and containers appearing in Sysdig Cloud.
+After a few minutes, you should see hosts and containers appearing in Sysdig Monitor.

 > **Tip**: List all releases using `helm list`